 Additional resources from the Primary Care Development Fund have supported the spread and learning from the early adopter approach to two more areas: Lanarkshire and Ayrshire & Arran.
 Ayrshire is delivering the CSP training to practices throughout the country, meanwhile the HoC work is embedded within Lanarkshire’s organisational change programme, resulting in more practices receiving the relevant training.

 Moreover, patients and staff alike report positive changes.
 Patients report feeling empowered, feeling more inclined to be proactive about their health, and having a perception that healthcare professionals are meaningfully engaged in their care.
 One patient states “you feel as if you’ve got the whole control of your life and your health and your wellbeing.”
 Additionally, staff report feeling more fulfilled by their work and having more satisfaction.
 One GP noted that this model has enabled him “to have that relationship with patients that I wanted to have when I went into general practice.”

 The Royal College of General Practitioners, both at a Scotland and UK level, are strongly committed to supporting developments in Collaborative Care and Support Planning, viewing it as fundamental to the change required to address the current crisis in GP services.
 Their Blueprint for Scottish General Practice and 2016 Manifesto make explicit mentions of their support for the House of Care programme in Scotland.

 This buy-in from clinicians is key to the success and so represents very positive endorsement.
-Positive discussions are on-going on how the approach can provide a coherent, integrative model supporting our wider aims around person-centredness and health and social care integration, and how this links to ensuring the strategic role of the third sector.
+Positive discussions are on-going on how the approach can provide a coherent, integrative model supporting the wider aims around person-centredness and health and social care integration, and how this links to ensuring the strategic role of the third sector.
 This has promoted connections across the Scottish Government with policy areas including primary care, integration, mental health, self-directed support, self management, health literacy and public health.

-Scottish Government-The Health and Social Care Alliance
+Scottish Government: The Health and Social Care Alliance